 Build RESTful API CRUD in Laravel 11 with Best Practices

-Laravel 11 is a powerful PHP framework that simplifies the process of building RESTful APIs.
-In this blog, we’ll walk you through creating a CRUD (Create, Read, Update, Delete) application in Laravel 11 using best practices.
-We’ll cover everything from setting up your Laravel application to implementing the Repository design pattern, validation, and resource classes.
+Laravel 11 simplifies building RESTful APIs.
+In this guide, you’ll learn how to create a CRUD (Create, Read, Update, Delete) application following best practices including Repository pattern, validation, and resource classes.

 Step 1: Setting Up Laravel